mkobar/VirtuallyAGenome/README.md

 Virtually A Genome

-Project for the Reality Virtually Hackathon
+Project for the Reality Virtually Hackathon - oct 2016

+Visualizing the genome in virtual reality

+using A-Frame, Unreal engine 4, and cardboard